Attorney at Debt Advisors Law Offices

 Chapter 7 Bankruptcy: A Fresh Start

-• Any payday loan taken within 70 days of filing bankruptcy may be considered fraudulent and not dischargeable.
+• Payday loans taken within 70 days of filing may be presumed fraudulent and not dischargeable.

 “Under U.S. bankruptcy laws, payday loans taken within 70 days of filing may not be eligible for discharge due to fraud presumptions.” – 11 U.S.C. § 523(a)(2)(C)

-• Creditors cannot continue collection actions once you file, giving you time to catch up on payments.
+• Creditors cannot continue collection once you file.

 Are Payday Loans Dischargeable in Bankruptcy?

-Most payday loans are unsecured debt.
-This means they have no collateral.
-This makes it easier to eliminate them in Chapter 7 bankruptcy.
+That said, the majority of payday loans are unsecured debt.
+Because they are not tied to any collateral, they are typically easier to eliminate in a Chapter 7 bankruptcy.

 Key Laws and Regulations Affecting Payday Loans and Bankruptcy in Wisconsin

-• Wisconsin Statutes Chapter 427: Prevents payday lenders from using threats or harassment to collect debt.
+• Wisconsin Statutes Chapter 427 – Prohibits payday lenders from using threats or harassment to collect debt.

-• Wisconsin Department of Financial Institutions: Regulates payday lenders and enforces state consumer protection laws.
+• Wisconsin Department of Financial Institutions – Oversees payday lenders and enforces consumer protection rules.

 “In Wisconsin, payday lenders are prohibited from threatening criminal prosecution for unpaid loans under Chapter 427 consumer protection laws.”

-Eligibility Must pass the means test No income limit, requires a structured repayment plan
+Eligibility Must pass the means test No income limit, structured repayment required

 Discharge of Payday Loans Typically dischargeable unless recent or fraudulent Included in repayment plan, possible partial discharge